ursulahackett/ursulahackett.github.io/content/visualisation/_index.md

 ---
-title: "Interactive Visualisation"
+title: "Dilutive Drift: Interactive Visual Guide"
 ---

-## Dilutive Drift: Interactive Visual Guide

 This interactive visualisation explains the core dynamics of dilutive drift.
 Click the fullscreen icon (bottom right of the visualisation) for the best experience.